TheCandidStartup/infinisheet/packages/event-sourced-spreadsheet-data/event-sourced-spreadsheet-data.api.md

     // (undocumented)
     protected worker: InfiniSheetWorker<PendingWorkflowMessage>;
 }

+// Warning: (ae-internal-missing-underscore) The name "forkSegment" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function forkSegment(segment: LogSegment, snapshot: SnapshotValue): LogSegment;

 // Warning: (ae-internal-missing-underscore) The name "LogSegment" should be prefixed with an underscore because the declaration is marked as @internal
 //